AndrewEllis93/Print-Tuning-Guide/README.md

 A handful of the [troubleshooting sections](#troubleshooting) and some of the tuning hints focus on CoreXY (sorry, Switchwire folks).

-This is not intended to be an ultimate guide to everything, rather a guide to address common mistakes and confusion I see in the Voron Discord.

 **(!)
 Please pay special attention to anything bolded and marked with "(!)"**

 My SuperSlicer profiles are located [here](https://github.com/AndrewEllis93/Ellis-PIF-Profile), along with some other information like SS tips and volumetric flow rate information with formulas.